RevealBi/RevealRoadshow-2020/HandsOnLab/Instructions/01-LoadDashboard.md

 }
 ```
 The first step is to get the path of the `Marketing.rdash` file we want to load into the `RevealView`.
 To do this, we simply create a variable named `marketingDashboardPath` to hold the location.
-We get the location by combining the path of the current directory, and the folder location of th `Marketing.rdash` file.
+We get the location by combining the path of the current directory, and the folder location of the `Marketing.rdash` file.
 Your code should look like the following:

 ```csharp
 private void MainWindow_Loaded(object sender, RoutedEventArgs e)